Monkey Facts

 20. Europe has only one species of wild monkey

-The tailless Barbary Macaque is the only wild monkey that lives in Europe.
+The tailless Barbary macaque is the only wild monkey in Europe.
 Most of their kind live in mountainous regions in Algeria and Morocco.
-Aside from humans, these monkeys are the only primate that lives north of the Sahara in Africa.
+Aside from humans, these monkeys are the only primates living north of the Sahara in Africa.
 They live in large groups with a dominant female as their leader.

 You will notice that these monkeys are tailless.
-These monkeys also chatter their teeth, not a sign of aggression but friendliness.
+These monkeys also chatter their teeth, which is not a sign of aggression but friendliness.
 These monkeys eat insects and plants primarily and can live as long as 20 years.
-You will also find them grooming each other to strengthen their bonds, reduce stress levels, and maintain their health.
+You will also find them grooming each other to strengthen their bonds, reduce stress, and maintain their health.

-Sadly, these animals are vulnerable to becoming endangered species, according to the IUCN.
+Sadly, according to the IUCN, these animals are vulnerable to becoming endangered due to human-led deforestation.
 They are taken out of the wild to be sold as pets.
 Additionally, people still hunt monkeys for use in traditional medicines, and their natural habitat is also under attack due to logging.

 If we don't want only to see these monkeys at the zoo, we must champion the conservation of their homes.